mahesh-gfx/ProgSD_M5_EVShareApp/README.md

 Operators have access to features designed to manage and maintain the ZEVO fleet:

-- *Track Vehicle Locations:* Monitor the real-time locations of all ZEVO vehicles in the city.
+- *Track Vehicle Locations:* Monitor the locations of all ZEVO vehicles in the city.

 - *Charge Depleted Vehicles:* Initiate the charging process when a vehicle's battery is depleted.

-- *Repair Defective Vehicles:* Request repair services for malfunctioning vehicles.
+- *Repair Defective Vehicles:* Request repair services for malfunctioning vehicles or reported defects.

 - *Relocate Vehicles:* Move vehicles to different locations in the city as needed.

 ### For Managers

-Managers have advanced reporting and data visualization tools to optimize the service:
+Managers have reporting and data visualization tools to optimize the service:

 - *Generate Reports:* Create detailed reports showing all vehicle activities over a specified time period, using data visualization techniques to make informed decisions.